Reading time: 6 minutes

 Building a sizeable retirement nest egg can take some effort, but most employees leave the heavy lifting to their employer.
-According to the government’s Retirement Income Review, 75% of contributions going into the super system were made by employers in 2018–19.
+According to APRA’s statistics, just over 70% of contributions going into the super system were made by employers during 2024.

 The solution is to give your super account a boost by making some extra contributions yourself.
-Although working out the best way to do that can be a little confusing, here’s a simple overview of the main types of super contributions.
+Although working out the best way to do that can be a little confusing, here’s an overview of the main types of super contributions.

 Super contributions: The two basics you need to know